40104/SecretsManager/README.md

 ## 9. Unit tests

-For unit testing, the "testing" library built into Go was used.
+For unit testing, I used standart library "testing".
 Unit tests cover almost all functions of accessing a database, as well as functions for generating a JWT token and its verification.
 The Unit testing file can be found below. <br />
 :heavy_minus_sign: [Unit test](https://github.com/40104/SecretsManager/blob/main/cmd/server/main/main_test.go)<br />
-To start Unit testing you need to use the command:<br />
+To start Unit testing it needs to run:<br />
  _go test -v -o coverage.html_ <br />
 Output: <br />
 === RUN   Test_Create_Token <br />